reapermunky/Veriduct/ETHICS.md

 ---

-Veriduct is not just about data—it is about meaning.
+Veriduct is not just about data - it is about meaning.
 And meaning belongs to the one who creates it, not the one who seizes it.